-- Traffic free routes: - Shared walking and cycle routes with varying levels of segregation; - Infrastructure adjacent to and/or on the carriageway; - Signed on-road routes.
+- Traffic free routes; - Shared walking and cycle routes with varying levels of segregation; - Infrastructure adjacent to and/or on the carriageway; - Signed on-road routes.

 The Public Rights of Way (PRoW) network, which includes public footpaths and bridleways, provides links across the Colchester City Council urban and rural areas.
-The PROW Interactive Map | Essex County Council (essexhighways.org) provides more detail.
+The PRoW Interactive Map | Essex County Council (essexhighways.org) provides more detail.
+All legal users should be considered where plans are made for improvements to a route for active travel modes, on the Public Rights of Way network.

 Cycle networks are less well established in other urban areas (e.g. Tiptree, West Mersea and Wivenhoe) and in the rural areas.
-National Cycle Network (NCN) Route 1 and 51 run through the city linking Colchester to Tiptree and Harwich to Oxford.
+National Cycle Network (NCN) Routes 1, 13 and 51 run through the Colchester City area.
 The Colchester Orbital provides a circular route around the city following Public Rights of Way (PRoW) and links with cycle routes wherever possible.

-Although much of the formal walking and cycling network is focused on the Colchester urban area, quality active travel infrastructure is important across the citywide area, to link residents to their destinations as well as providing active travel routes for leisure and recreation.
+Although much of the formal walking and cycling network is focused on the Colchester urban area, quality active travel infrastructure is important across the city-wide area, to link residents to their destinations as well as providing active travel routes for leisure and recreation.
 Therefore, the principles set out in this SPD relate to the whole of the Colchester City area.